arctic-fresh/unicode_article/unicode.md

 | U+0800–U+FFFF     | 3 (24 bit)      |
 | U+10000–U+10FFFF  | 4 (32 bit)      |

-The first 128 characters in the range U+0000–U+007F are encoded using only 1 byte (8 bits).
+The 128 characters in the range U+0000–U+007F are encoded using only 1 byte (8 bits).
 They correspond with ASCII – one of the oldest encoding standards which includes all basic Latin characters, numbers, punctuation marks, the most used symbols, and some control (non-printable) characters.
 In ASCII, a character also requires 1 byte.
 UTF-8 was specially designed to be ASCII-compatible, and this is the key advantage of this encoding: you can still work with ASCII-based legacy programs.

 The code points in the range U+0080–U+07FF represent additional Latin characters and most non-Latin characters used in modern languages, except for Asian characters: Cyrillic, Greek, Arabic, Armenian, Hebrew, and some other modern scripts.
 The characters from this range are encoded using 2 bytes.